warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 {% endcapture %}
 {{ includeGuts | replace: '    ', ''}}

-Clearly there is some plateau when $\rho$ becomes 1 at low temperatures when
+Clearly there is some plateau where $\rho$ becomes 1 at low temperatures when
 $U$ becomes large.
 Upon reflection, this isn't all that mysterious.
 Up until we have *half-filling* (1 electron on every site), $U$ doesn't affect the energy calculation at all because it's only relevant if there are 2 electrons on a